abigailaiken/abigailaiken.github.io/teaching.md

 ### WWS 593B/POP 504B: Reproductive Health and Reproductive Rights

 I co-taught this advanced-level course for Master’s and doctoral students at the Woodrow Wilson School of Public and International Affairs with Professor James Trussell, who founded the course 15 years ago.
-Classes were run as small group discussion-based seminars.
+We ran classes as small group discussion-based seminars.
 Through carefully selected-readings and class discussions, students learned to apply scientific principles and reproductive rights frameworks to such policy issues as unintended pregnancy, contraceptive access, abortion, teen pregnancy, and assisted reproduction.